-For a lot of folks (myself included), taxes can be a bit of mystery.
-So, I’ve compiled some information to help you navigate the tax waters, so to speak.
+Since taxes can be a bit of a mystery for many, we’ve compiled some information to help navigate the tax waters, so to speak.

 Should I get an accountant?

 Yes.
 Unless you’re a tax expert (ie. you’re already a certified public accountant), getting a professional accountant to handle your taxes is one of the best things you can do for your business.
-Since taking on a business partner back in 2016, for my own Amazon FBA business, a professional accountant has handled all of my taxes.

-And while there is a cost associated with having an accountant, in my experience a good accountant not only saves you that much in taxes (and then some), but could possibly even turn owing taxes into getting a refund back.
+And while there is a cost associated with having an accountant, a good accountant can save you money in taxes.
+They could even turn taxes owed into a tax refund.